 But polls show a tight race between candidates, with Del Mazo polling in a technical tie or not much ahead of Delfina Gómez, a former school teacher who also served as mayor of the city of Texcoco.
 She represents the National Regeneration Movement (MORENA), a left-leaning party that broke off from the Party of the Democratic Revolution (PRD) under the leadership of two-time presidential candidate—and 2018 presidential hopeful—Andrés Manuel López Obrador.

-Coming in third is Josefina Vázquez Mota of the National Action Party (PAN), who led in 2016 polls, but keeps slipping as Election Day approaches, dropping to fourth in some polls in the final weeks before the vote.
+Josefina Vázquez Mota of the National Action Party (PAN) led in 2016 polls but keeps slipping as Election Day approaches, dropping to fourth in some polls in the final weeks before the vote.
 She, too, has run as a presidential candidate and served as education secretary in the administration of President Felipe Calderón (2006–2012).

-The PRD’s Juan Zepeda, a former mayor, polls last of the four main candidates for a chunk of the race, but made gains as the finish line approached to rise to third.
+The PRD’s Juan Zepeda, a former mayor, polled last of the four main candidates for a chunk of the race, but made gains as the finish line approached to rise to third.
 He’s rejected calls to step down and back another candidate—most likely Gómez or Vázquez Mota—and has had enough of a following to affect the race’s outcome.

 One thing is for sure: plenty of voters haven’t made up their minds yet.
 The most recent El Financiero and Reforma polls show that about one in four voters remains undecided.
 Many who haven’t made up their minds might not show; abstention rates are expected to surpass 50 percent, writes polling expert Alejandro Moreno.